“What happened Parm?! You looked absolutely terrified.“

 How do you face such a lack?

-Running from the situation will certainly not make it go away.
+Running from your self-limiting beliefs will certainly not make them go away.

-In fact, you will be faced with the same situation over and over in different forms until you’re able to face your fears, go through them and learn the lesson they have for you.
+In fact, you will be faced with situations that bring up the same emotions over and over until you go inwards, heal your emotional wounds and learn the lessons they have for you.

 Your self-limiting beliefs will continue to bring you misery until you break free from them.

-The first situation I mentioned, happened years before that particular job interview but it had evoked a similar response.
+The first situation I mentioned (the opening line of this article), happened years before that particular job interview but it had evoked a similar response.
 A comment was made and though I had watched my colleague’s face morph from friendly to leering – let’s call this version of him Vulture – what I hadn’t connected, was that I played a major role in that transformation.

 The key is very subtle here, while I was under the impression that he had the upper hand, in reality, it was me who was giving him the upper hand.
 He was just taking it and running with it.

 My friend pointed out that I was digging myself into a hole.
-Until I faced the topic at hand and pulled myself out of the hole, Vulture would keep pecking away.
+Until I moved through the self-limiting belief that was showing up ad faced the situation and pulled myself out of the hole, Vulture would keep pecking away.
 Sure enough, my next interaction with my colleague was coloured the same way.
 This time, I kept my gaze steady, hoping the inner quiver didn’t show.
 Like magic, before my eyes, Vulture took a back seat to my friendly colleague and it was over.

-In both examples, my own limitations and inability to look my insecurity in the eyes were giving my power away.
+In both examples, my own self-limiting beliefs were giving my power away.

 Now, this is no reason to blame yourself.

-There are many external factors and societal processes that facilitate meekness in you and reward blind faith and obedience.
+There are many external factors and societal processes that create self-limiting beliefs, promote meekness and reward blind faith and obedience.

-One such example is infantilization.
-This happens when adults are treated like children and subsequently behave in the way they’re expected to.
+When adults are treated like children and subsequently behave as children, they are infantilized and the behavior becomes deeply programmed into them.
 An illustrative example of the psychology of priming can be found here.

-To some degree, this process is built into society.
+To some degree, this mould is built into society.

 You are never given the opportunity to take control of your life.
-Granted you could’ve done it at any point, but it was always easier to just do what everyone else was doing.
-Go to school, get a post-secondary education, get a job, get married, have kids, period.
+Granted, you can take control at any point, but there’s always external pressure keeping you in the general mould and path of an individual in society: go to school, get a post-secondary education, get a job, get married, have kids, period.

 Let’s do a thought experiment.